 The fish stocks of occupied Western Sahara have not only attracted the interest of the Moroccan fleet: other foreign interests are also fishing in the occupied waters through arrangements with Moroccan counterparts.
 Along the Western Saharan coastline, a processing industry has emerged.

 It is almost impossible to overstate Western Sahara's importance to Morocco's fishing sector.
-As can be deduced from the Moroccan government's data, the Western Saharan coastal area accounted for approximately 73% of the quantity of Morocco’s annual coastal and artisanal catches in 2020.
-In terms of value, the catch from Western Sahara’s coastal waters accounted for 63.26% of Morocco’s national total for that same year.
+As can be deduced from the Moroccan government's data, the Western Saharan coastal area accounted for over 73% of the quantity of Morocco’s annual coastal and artisanal catches in 2024.
+In terms of value, the catch from Western Sahara’s coastal waters accounted for 61.5% of Morocco’s national total for that same year.

-The European Union’s fleet operates in the occupied waters through an illegal bilateral fisheries agreement with Morocco.
+The European Union’s fleet operated in the occupied waters through an illegal bilateral fisheries agreement with Morocco.
 In 2018, the Court of Justice of the European Union struck down the application of the agreement to Western Sahara, as Morocco has no sovereignty or jurisdiction over the waters adjacent to the territory.
 The EU institutions ignored the judgment and continued the practice, only this time referring to Western Sahara explicitly as part of the deal’s scope.
 This amended agreement was again nullified by the General Chamber of the EU Court in September 2021, as it had failed to obtain the consent of the people of Western Sahara through their representative body, the Polisario Front.
-This ruling was appealed by the EU Council and Commission.
-A final judgment is expected late 2023.
+On 4 October 2024, the CJEU dismissed the appeals lodged by the EU Council and Commission and definitively confirmed that the EU-Morocco fisheries and trade agreements cannot be applied to Western Sahara without the consent of the people of the territory.

 The controversial fisheries cooperation between the EU and Morocco dates back to 1988, as Spain acceded to the EU.
 In 1975, upon abandoning its colony, Spain had made a deal with Morocco whereby it allowed Morocco to occupy Western Sahara in return for fishing opportunities.
 As part of the financial compensation to Morocco for access to the fish stocks of Morocco and Western Sahara, the EU is funding the development of the Moroccan fishing sector.
 Most of that sectoral support has been used to build fisheries infrastructure on occupied land, with the EU’s approval.
 The EU is in this way funding housing for settlers, port infrastructure, freezing halls, energy and technology in the part of Western Sahara that Morocco holds under military occupation.